EvokeMadness/Lise/README.md

 ### Mini Lise Print Settings

 - Print with supports.
 (Prints best with organic style supports.)
-- Print with 10% infill and 15% - 20% infill using a Height range Modifier from 0mm to 14.9mm.
+- Print with 10% infill and 15% - 20% infill using a Height range Modifier from 0 mm to 14.9 mm.

 ## Attaching the head to the body